RedXi/vatsimbrief-helper/README.md

 *I'm not using VATSIM.
 Does it make sense to use this plugin?*

+Sure.
 One can close the ATC window in the menu at `Plugins / FlyWithLua / FlyWithLua Macros` and only use the precious flight plan information.
-On the other hand, only using VATSIM without Simbrief does not make sense as the output of the ATC window requires an active flight plan.
+On the other hand, only using VATSIM without Simbrief does not make sense as the output of the ATC window is based on an active flight plan.

 ## Feedback